Organizational Transformation

 Be upfront with data analytics and share your action plan with employees.
 If an employee feels they’re missing out on compensation because of a pay gap, they’ll understandably want to see the gap rectified quickly.

 That said, closing pay gaps takes time.
-Be sure to manage employee expectations about timing and equip managers with messaging that underscores the total rewards strategy—including career development, culture, and other elements beyond just pay.
+You'll need to manage employee expectations about timing and also provide managers with messaging that underscores the total rewards strategy—including career development, culture, and other elements beyond just pay.

-As you execute, continuously monitor and evaluate the impact of pay transparency initiatives on employee engagement, talent attraction and retention, and overall business performance.
-Adjust activities where needed and keep open communication with employees throughout the process.
+After you implement your pay transparency initiatives, continuously monitor and evaluate their impact on employee engagement, talent attraction and retention, as well as overall business performance.
+Adjust activities where needed and keep communications open with employees throughout the process.
+Share what you’re learning with employees so they feel included and respected in the journey.

-Depending on your specific regulatory requirements, set up a process for regular reporting and impact assessments.
+Depending on your specific regulatory requirements, you’ll need to set up a process for regular reporting and impact assessments.
 And review compensation data and practices regularly to keep up with compliance and competitors.

 “Even if you don’t have the perfect dataset, be transparent about your data sources and methodology so the information is credible and defensible,” says Koliren.
 “If you prepare well and follow all the steps, the results will be positive.”